 Decentralized Clinical Trials—Where the Industry is Now

-From cancer diagnostic trials that incorporate biospecimen collection, imaging, and gold-standard screening modalities; to respiratory trials leveraging healthcare professionals trained to support spirometry; to CNS trials that require advanced neurological assessments in a patient’s home—the agile clinical trial approach supports patient choice in study delivery— whether it is in the comfort of their homes or at a site/local clinic when preferred or necessary.
+From cancer diagnostic trials that incorporate biospecimen collection, imaging, and gold-standard screening modalities; to respiratory trials leveraging healthcare professionals trained to support spirometry; to CNS trials that require advanced neurological assessments in a patient’s home—the Science 37 Metasite supports patients' choice and needs— whether it is in the comfort of their homes or in coordination with a local clinic when needed.
 For studies in rare disease populations, the value is seen in the breadth of access to patients, enabling enrollment regardless of their proximity to a traditional trial site.

-Agile trials have rapidly become a prominent tactic for optimized clinical trial delivery.
-One recent survey of trial sponsor executives found that 77% of respondents plan to conduct an agile trial within the next 12 months.
-(1).
+Hybrid clinical trials have rapidly become a prominent tactic for optimized clinical trial delivery.
+One recent survey of trial sponsor executives found that 77% of respondents plan to conduct a hybrid trial within the next 12 months (1).
 In addition to these metrics, discussions with both pharmaceutical companies and clinical research organizations suggest that increasingly, protocols are being developed to offer the option of decentralized or hybrid clinical trial designs, in addition to the traditional at-site model.

-As decentralized clinical trials continue to grow and mature, pharmaceutical and biotech leaders continue to find new ways to implement this mix of virtual and hybrid trials to deliver a truly patient-centric model.
-A series of models, as described below in order of decreasing decentralization, have become common in the clinical trial space, but many more exist and as new needs arise, models will adapt or develop to further evolve the agile trial.
+As the virtual site model continues to grow and mature, pharmaceutical and biotech leaders continue to find new ways to implement a mix of decentralized and hybrid trials to deliver a truly patient-centric model.
+A series of virtual site models have become common in the clinical trial space, but many more exist and as new needs arise, models will adapt or develop to further evolve.

 In this approach, traditional and virtual sites work on the same trial with assistance from home resources such as mobile nursing.
 This model is transformative as it streamlines recruiting, onboarding, and patient monitoring, while maintaining process compliance across all trial delivery settings, enhancing data collection, speed, and quality to deliver a seamless trial experience.
 Researchers often opt for this model when conducting trials where sponsors need a patient-centric approach to study delivery to achieve enrollment targets with the greatest velocity while continuing to foster traditional site relationships (e.g., KOLs).